-- 1) During the IGN meetings, Member States have continued to express their preference for one or more of the following options in a reformed Security Council: - a.
+- 1) During the IGN meetings, the following options in a reformed Security Council have been presented by Member States: - a.
 Enlargement of the Security Council in both the permanent and 2-year non-permanent categories; and - b.
-Enlargement of the Security Council with 2-year term non-permanent seats only; and - c.
-Enlargement of the Security Council with 2-year term non-permanent members with the creation of longer-term non-permanent seats with the possibility of immediate reelection. - 2) While there are different views on the categories of membership in a reformed Council, a significant number of delegations argue that the enlargement should include expansion in both the permanent and non-permanent categories. - 3) Whether the possibility of creating longer-term non-permanent seats or permanent seats without veto would classify as the creation of a new category of membership or not remains to be deliberated. - 4) While bearing in mind the close connections between all five key issues, categories of membership might be discussed in parallel with regional representation, the size of the Security Council, and the question of veto.
+Enlargement of the Security Council with non-permanent seats only; either with 2-year term non-permanent seats only or 2-year term non-permanent seats and/or the possibility of immediate re-election and/or longer term non-permanent seats. - 2) While there are different views on the categories of membership in a reformed Council, a significant number of delegations argue that the enlargement should include expansion in both the permanent and non-permanent categories. - 3) Whether the possibility of creating longer-term non-permanent seats or permanent seats without veto would classify as the creation of a new category of membership or not remains to be deliberated. - 4) While bearing in mind the close connections between all five key issues, categories of membership might be discussed in parallel with regional representation, the size of the Security Council, and the question of veto.